-The applicant's statement indicates that the proposed use is for the accommodation of up to two children and one care staff, with an additional manager visiting the site between 9am and 5pm Monday to Friday.
+The applicant's statement indicates that the proposed use is for the accommodation of up to two children and one care staff.
 The 1no care staff would work on a 36hour shift pattern, with a team of four staff in the rotation.
-Shift changes would take place at either 8am or 8pm, with the exception of changeover times, there will no more than two members of staff on the premises at any one time.
+Shift changes would take place at either 8am or 8pm, with the exception of changeover times, there will be no more than one member of staff on the premises at any one time.